 - Zoology - The Zoology Program is responsible for obtaining information about the conservation status and needs of Idaho’s animals through collaborative partnerships, information sharing, and original research and study.

 - Botany - The Botany Program is a joint effort between federal, state, and private partners.
 The unit collects, analyzes, maintains, and disseminates scientific information necessary for the management and conservation of Idaho's plant diversity.
-A core responsibility of this unit is to develop and implement an Idaho Plant Conservation Strategy to compliment the Idaho Comprehensive Wildlife Conservation Strategy.
+A core responsibility of this unit is to develop and implement an Idaho Plant Conservation Strategy to compliment the Idaho State Wildlife Action Plan.

-- Biodiversity - The Biodiversity Program works to include plant, animal, and systems ecology into conservation priorities in Idaho.
-This program serves as technical lead for ongoing updates and revisions to the Idaho Comprehensive Wildlife Conservation Strategy.
+- Biodiversity - The Wildlife Diversity Program works to include plant, animal, and systems ecology into conservation priorities in Idaho.
+This program serves as technical lead for ongoing updates and revisions to the Idaho State Wildlife Action Plan.
 It also works to prioritize species and habitats for conservation.

 - Data Management